OPTIMALSYSTEMS/enaio-webclient-demo-dashlet/README.md

 ## Abstraction Library for Dashlet Communication (new)

 Abstraction Library is a critical component of this project designed to facilitate seamless communication between the dashlet and both the enaio® webclient and enaio® richclient.
-This library, located in the "js/library" folder, serves as a fundamental link to enhance interaction between the dashlet and the enaio® platforms.
+This library which is an npm package can be downloaded and installed from [here](https://www.npmjs.com/package/@enaio-client/communication-library), serves as a fundamental link to enhance interaction between the dashlet and the enaio® platforms.

 ### Purpose